 This small land sits between tall city views.
 It may not seem grand at first, but when these pink trees bloom, it turns into a secret world.

 The trees by the water form a dreamy path.
-Their soft petals fly in the wind and give the river a bright glow.
+Their soft petals flutter in the wind, casting a bright glow over the river.
 The sight of these light flowers against tall city towers makes it even more grand.
-It proves that soft and strong can stay side by side.
+It proves that soft and firm can coexist.
 The best way to get here is by tram.
-From up high, you can see the city turn into pink lines below.
+From a high vantage point, you can see the city transform into a network of pink lines below.
 As you land, the rush of the city fades.
 Unlike the enormous crowds at other parks, this place is calmer and more peaceful.

-A great spot here is Southpoint Park.
+A great spot in the area is Southpoint Park.
 The trees arch over the paths, making a pink tunnel.
-Light shines through the leaves and casts shapes on the ground.
-The river shines with boat lights, while pink petals float in the wind.
+Light shines through the leaves, casting shadows on the ground.
+The river shines with the lights of boats, while pink petals float in the wind.
 Walk on, and you will see Four Freedoms Park.
 It has neat stone paths and green yards.
 The trees here stand next to sturdy walls, with a soft glow that makes the hard lines fade.

-This place is quiet.
-No big crowds, no loud cars, no rush.
+This place is quite big, with no crowds, no loud cars, and no rush.
 Here, you hear petals move before they drop.
 You sit, take in the cool air, and let the last snowy days drift away.

 4. Flushing Meadows Park

-Flushing Meadows cherry trees grow near a giant steel globe, the Unisphere.
+Flushing Meadows’ cherry trees grow near a giant steel globe, the Unisphere.
 This globe, built for the World’s Fair, stands for world peace.
 Yet, when spring comes, the trees take over.
 Soft pink blooms dance in the air around the tall steel ball.
-It is a sign that nature and city life can blend amazingly.
+It is a testament to the fact that nature and city life can blend seamlessly.

 This park also brings folks together.
-You see families spread out with food, kids run under trees, and pairs walk hand in hand.
+You see families spread out with food, kids running under trees, and pairs walking hand in hand.
 Some stop to watch petals fall like soft rain.
 Others take photos, trying to catch the light at the right time.